gyanl/gyanl.github.io/_posts/2024-05-30-kala-channa-tikki.md

 3. Grind the boiled kala chana coarsely in a mixer.

-4. Add the soaked soya granules to the mixture and mix well.
+4. Break down the soaked soya granules, add to the mixture and mix well.

 5. Add 2 slices of bread to the mixture.

 6. Mix in 1 tsp of garam masala.

-7. Add 7 green chilies (finely chopped).
+7. Add 7 green chillies (finely chopped).

-8. Add 1/4 cup of red chilies (finely chopped).
+8. Add 1/4 spoon red chilli powder.

-9. Grind ginger and garlic together and add to the mixture.
+9. Grind ginger and garlic and add to the mixture.

 10. Add salt to taste.